DCSharpKing15/PREDICTING-STUDENT-GRADUATION-DROPOUT/README.md

 ***Downloading and where do put the dataset***
 1. Download the dataset
-2. Put the data set in your drive
+2. Put the data set in your Google Drive wherever you want

 ***Opening and running the code***
 1. Download the ipynb file called **Statistical_theory_project**